Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction

 \section{Methodology}

 While standard approaches rely on greedy decoding to produce a single output, Figure \ref{fig:variability} shows that the highest-scoring outputs are not always obtained with this method.
 Generating multiple candidate templates and applying a selection strategy could potentially yield substantially better results.
 Moreover, the gap between greedy decoding performance and the maximum achievable score \textbf{is even more pronounced for reasoning models}.
 Training reasoning models, however, requires good-quality reasoning traces along with the gold standard templates, which are not available for our current datasets.
-To address these issues, we propose a sampling and selection architecture, where the model first produces several outputs for a given input, and the selector then decides the final output.
-In addition, in order to properly train a model based on reasoning LLMs, we propose a rejection-sampling based methodology to generate good-quality reasoning traces for each training sample.

-In the following sections, we describe the main components of \textsc{ThinkTwice}, our sampling and selection method.
-We start by explaining the task representation, that is, how the input and output are represented within our framework.
-Second, we introduce how the method is applied to perform the inference.
-Finally, we describe how each component, the model and the selector, can be trained.
+To address these issues, we propose \textsc{ThinkTwice}, a sampling and selection architecture, where the model first produces several outputs for a given input, and the selector then decides the final output.
+In addition, in order to properly train a model based on reasoning LLMs, we propose a rejection-sampling based method to generate good-quality reasoning traces for each training sample.